MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 ## Network infrastructure and domain account requirements

-You will need the following network infrastructure for a two-node failover cluster and an administrative account with the following domain permissions:
+You need the following network infrastructure for a two-node failover cluster and an administrative account with the following domain permissions:

 - **Network settings and IP addresses:** When you use identical network adapters for a network, also use identical communication settings on those adapters (for example, Speed, Duplex Mode, Flow Control, and Media Type).
 Also, compare the settings between the network adapter and the switch it connects to and make sure that no settings are in conflict.